who I am + what I do

 I founded and am hence Inspiration Chief of Soultree, Inc. My work-nest is smack dab amidst the creative pulse of downtown Los Angeles.
 Caffè poured with love, emboldened graffiti to inspire, myriad depth-charged conversations.
 Imagination blazing.
 Travel for work provides continual opportunity for inspiration, collaboration and innovative dialogue.
 Soultree serves to liberate the senses + cultivate the soul.
 We curate ideas + methods for luxuriating in the simple poetics of everyday life, and engaging in it both productively and passionately.
 We at Soultree believe our collective consciousness has the power to actualize tremendous change; our civic soul depends on a common yearning.
 Each person creating the larger ripple.
 All eyes + hearts open, a very conscious model…yes, things would change.
 It starts one stunning flesh+bone spiritually sensual soul at a time.
 Soultree was a founding alliance partner with Women for Women International, keeps Kiva on re-lend, and is dedicated to supporting both local and global community building.
 Yes, it takes a village.

 Me?
 Yogini since age six, but prefer going off the mat to swirl my hips wildly to a boombox blaring (yes, boombox, I said it) or venture into nature to be enveloped into the big smallness of it all.
 I have a constant companion, Lupus, but I call it Fred.
 My boys, now men, flew the coop.
 We snowboard + jump off rocks together whenever possible.
-For near two decades I’ve created and taught methods for unearthing the passionate human spirit and the (sense)ual self; a practice for finding the now in the midst of an otherwise chaotic and demanding life.
-I work with private clients, CEOs, tech-industry leaders, as well as lead both private and public workshops.
-Cultivating soul-directed living.
-My forthcoming book is chock full of all that good stuff, the principles of aesthetic pleasure, and how we can no longer ignore its vital importance in both personal wellness as well as shared experiential healing.
+For near two decades I’ve created and taught methods for unearthing the passionate human spirit and the (sense)ual self; a practice for finding the now amidst an otherwise chaotic and demanding life.
+I work with private clients, CEOs, tech-industry leaders, in addition to leading both private and public workshops.
+Cultivating soul-directed living is my jam.
+My forthcoming book is chock full of all that good stuff, the principles of aesthetic pleasure, and how we can no longer ignore its vital importance in both personal wellness, and the bigger picture as shared experiential healing.

-I am oft considered a hip-swirling contradiction; I love dirt and rocks, wide vistas of green, but also a thriving city and the beauty of architecture.
+I am oft considered a hip-swirling contradiction.
+But really, who’s not?
+Go figure.
+I love dirt and rocks, wide vistas of green, but also a thriving city and the beauty of architecture.
 I enjoy piloting small aircraft far away from the soil, just as much as folding in child’s pose, third eye grounded to Mother Earth.
-Dependent upon time and place I’m either fast-walking or über-sauntering, loquacious or reclusive; an open book written in a hidden language.
+Dependent upon time and place I’m either fast-walking or über-sauntering, loquacious or reclusive.
+An open book written in a hidden language.
+Yep.

 I’ve started + closed businesses, changed lives through my work, raised children (mine + others), healed from trauma and it’s inherent self-loathing, been humbled by grief, touched salvation from suffering, created clarity from chaos, and wake up every morning in gratitude (okay fine, sometimes rumbling first, then espresso, then gratitude) followed by putting my pants on one-leg-at-a-time.
 I believe everyone has a story and every story deserves to be honored.
 Nothing less, nothing more…we all have one.
 Then the next chapter can unfold.